 "When it comes to heart disease, not following your doctor's advice is the biggest mistake," says Dr. Rashmi Byakodi.
 "Heart treatment goals fail due to poor adherence to the medication regimen.
 Be aware of the medications you are taking and their side effects."
-As for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.

 - – Virus Expert Just Issued This "Disruptive" Warning

 - – One-Third of Americans Should Now Do This to Stay Safe, Say U.S. Officials